BioJulia/BioStructures.jl/docs/src/documentation.md

 It is designed to be used for standard structural analysis tasks, as well as acting as a platform on which others can build to create more specific tools.

 It compares favourably in terms of performance to other PDB parsers - see some [benchmarks online](https://github.com/jgreener64/pdb-benchmarks) and the [benchmark suite](https://github.com/BioJulia/BioStructures.jl/blob/master/benchmark/benchmarks.jl).
-The PDB, mmCIF and MMTF parsers currently read in the whole PDB without explicit errors (with one exception).
+The PDB, mmCIF and MMTF parsers currently read in the whole PDB without explicit errors (with a handful of known exceptions).
 Help can be found on individual functions using `?function_name`.

 ## Basics